-If you request erasure of data it may remain in archived backup files for up to 60 days after being erased from the live system.
+If you request erasure of data it may remain in archived backup files for additional time after being erased from the live system.
 However these files will not be used for any purpose other than providing redundancy in case of disaster recovery.

 In line with my licence to use your comment (see “How long your data is retained for”), when erasing your personal data your comments may be left visible to others but with personal data removed.
 For example, the comment may be attributed to “Anonymous” with no email address or website, and any personal details in the comment itself edited out.